No, No, No (Destiny's Child song): Commercial performance

-In the United States, "No, No, No" was a commercial success.
-The song was officially sent to urban contemporary radio on October 27, 1997.
-On November 29, 1997, "No, No, No" debuted at number 69 on the Billboard Hot 100.
-After the song's contemporary hit radio debut in January 1998, eventual heavy airplay and high sales propelled the song into the Top 10 of the US Billboard Hot 100.
-Eventually, it peaked at number 3 on the chart, becoming their first single to do so.
-The single is the group's longest charting Hot 100 hit, spending thirty-five weeks on the chart.
-A year following its release, the single had sold over 1,300,000 copies in the US, being the ninth best-selling single of the year, and had been certified Platinum by the Recording Industry Association of America (RIAA).
+In the United States, "No, No, No" marked a commercial breakthrough for the group.
+The song was officially sent to urban contemporary radio on October 27, 1997, and debuted at number 69 on the Billboard Hot 100 on November 29, 1997.
+After its contemporary hit radio release in January 1998, strong airplay and sales propelled the track into the Top 10 of the Billboard Hot 100, where it eventually peaked at number three, becoming the group's first single to reach that position.
+It went on to spend thirty-five weeks on the chart, making it their longest-charting Hot 100 entry.
+Within a year of its release, "No, No, No" had sold over 1.3 million copies in the United States, earning a Platinum certification from the Recording Industry Association of America (RIAA).
+The song also achieved significant success on genre-specific charts, reaching number one on the US Hot R&B/Hip-Hop Songs chart.
+In late 1998, the song was ranked fourth on the Hot R&B Singles year-end chart, and 12th on the US Billboard Hot 100 year-end chart.